suika2engine/suika2/README.md

 * We do CI for build sanity checks on every push to the repository using GitHub Actions.
 * We currently don't have a way to do CD on the cloud due to a lack of code signing capability.
 * However, the author has a release script and thus releases are fully automated on his MacBook Pro.
+  * The release script builds all binaries and uploads them to the Web site and GitHub.
+  * It also posts a message to the Discord server.
+  * This is generally done in 10 minutes.

 ## Trivia